jouinisayf/open-data-portals-irve/README.md

 However, the quality of metadata is low.
 The licence is missing, documentation is not provided, and the update frequency is not respected.
 This creates uncertainty for long-term reuse.

-As a result, the dataset is technically correct but poorly managed from an open data point of view.

 ### 7. Bornes de recharge IRVE du réseau R3 (groupe DBT)